kartoza/ford3/README.md

 running on the host.
 Ford3 is a django app so it will help if you have some knowledge of running a django site.

-To run the project locally, there are three steps:
+To run the project locally, there are four steps:
 1. Build the images and set up the docker env
+2. Populate initial data
-2. Run the server
+3. Run the server
-3. Open browser
+4. Open browser

+Suppose the current directory is `/home/web`.
+Therefore, the project will be in the `/home/web/ford3` directory.
+The project directory `/home/web/ford3` will be called and referred as `<parent>` throughout the rest of doc below.

 ### 1. Build the images and set up the docker for the project
 ```
+cd /home/web
 git clone git://github.com/kartoza/ford3.git
-cd ford3/deployment
+cd `<parent>`/deployment
 cp btsync-db.env.EXAMPLE btsync-db.env
 cp btsync-media.env.EXAMPLE btsync-media.env
 make build